FdSc Audio and Music Technology

 Connecting with Industry

 Live projects will help you gain industry experience, make contacts and build your portfolio and CV.
 As a Music Technology student, you will also take part in Confetti’s Industry Week where you’ll meet a range of professionals within your field of interest, as well as other areas of the creative industries.
-Our students have had the opportunity to meet and receive advice from established names, such as Professor Green, Michael Eavis, Chase and Status and Liam Bailey to name just a few.
+Previous guests include:

 - Electric Mayhem, our commercial recording facility, home to our legendary Neve VR60 mixing console, a Studer A827 24 Track Tape Machine, EMT 140 plate reverb, Pro Tools HD and a range of high-end microphones